C6H6Vita/sdx55_enabler/README.md

 - Fedora
 - Rocky Linux
 - Red Hat Enterprise Linux (RHEL)
+- EndeavourOS

 ### Detailed Information

 It automatically detects distros and install **libqmi-utils** packages for obtain **qmicli** command.

 After that, automatically generate symbolic link to provide fcc-unlock algorithm to modemmanager.

+For EndeavourOS, it installs ModemManager automatically, and register ModemManager service that runs every boot.

 ### How to use?